Comber railway station: History

 The station closed to passengers in 1950, by which time it had been taken over by the Ulster Transport Authority.
 The station buildings, with the exception of the goods shed, were demolished and a section of the trackbed running through the station relaid as the A22 bypass.
+Today the former engine shed is now used as the Comber Fire Station, while part of the old railway north of the town to Belfast is now the Comber Greenway.